GregorySchwartz/pdf2pptx/README.md

 # pdf2pptx

+Same as https://github.com/ashafaei/pdf2pptx but with the option to use inkscape instead of imagemagick.

 Convert your (Beamer) PDF slides to (Powerpoint) PPTX

 So you don't like using Powerpoint and would rather use Latex/Beamer to make your slides,